ethan-wu366/job-aggregator/README.md

 ### How it works!

-The backend uses JobSpy to scrape job listing information from Indeed.
+The backend uses Express.js server.
+It uses JobSpy to scrape job listing information from Indeed.
+It also uses an Express Router to run the scrapper and send the results to http://localhost:3000/scrape.

+The frontend uses a React.js app.
+It uses Axios to get data from the backend.
+Infinite scrolling was implemented with the 'react-infinite-scroll-component' [Helpful Guide!](https://dev.to/vishnusatheesh/exploring-infinite-scroll-techniques-in-react-1bn0).
+Dynamic routing was done with "react-router-dom" Links.

 ### Optional